This post may contain affiliate links. Please see our disclosure policy.

 Substitutions and Variations:

-- Spice: these applesauce fritters are delicious with all sorts of spices.
-Feel free to swap the ground cinnamon for ground ginger or mixed spice if you prefer.
+Spice: feel free to swap the ground cinnamon for ground ginger or mixed spice if you prefer.

-- Sugar: I use caster sugar for these applesauce fritters.
-However, you can use golden caster sugar or regular granulated sugar, if you like.
-Alternatively, using soft light brown sugar in the batter will give these applesauce fritters a deeper toffee-molasses flavour.
+Sugar: I use caster sugar for these applesauce fritters.
+However, you can use regular granulated sugar too.

 Here’s how to make simple Applesauce Fritters: